 And his agenda to big items, while a bunch of stuff behind the scenes actually is getting rammed down our throats, we don't know it.

-Uh big items are bombing out.
+Big items are bombing out.

-Uh we are number nine here.
+We are number nine here.

 We're going to go back to April 25th of 2005.

-And the reason I play this, we played this once before, but I want to play it again because this is all related to Obama's poll numbers dropping, the media's refusal to report them.
+And the reason I play this, we've played this once before, but I want to play it again because this is all related to Obama's poll numbers dropping, the media's refusal to report them.

 Nobody, there's not anywhere near a majority anywhere in this country for any of his major proposals.

-So we go back to April 25th, 2005, five years ago almost, at the National Press Club, Senator Obama speaking about social security reform in a QA, got this question.
+So we go back to April 25th, 2005, five years ago almost, at the National Press Club, Senator Obama speaking about social security reform in a Q ⁇ A got this question.

-Someone in the audience would like to know what should the American people do to stop the privatization of social security.
+Someone in the audience would like to know what should the American people do to stop the privatization of Social Security.

-The president has been uh on his 60-day tour, and everywhere he goes, the numbers just get worse.
+The president has been on his 60-day tour, and everywhere he goes, the numbers just get worse.

 The American people have essentially voted on this proposal.